Giuliano Amato: President of Sant'Anna School of Advanced Studies

-In 2012 Giuliano Amato was appointed as President of the Sant'Anna School of Advanced Studies.
+In 2012 Giuliano Amato was appointed President of the Sant'Anna School of Advanced Studies.
 As alumnus of Sant'Anna School of Advanced Studies (attending the prestigious Collegio Medico-Giuridico of the Scuola Normale Superiore di Pisa, which today is Sant'Anna School of Advanced Studies), he guarded close contact with the university, previously heading Sant'Anna Alumni Association.

-He was appointed as President of the Sant'Anna School of Advanced Studies on 21 February 2012 by the Academic Senate of Sant'Anna School of Advanced Studies and by a Decree of the Minister Francesco Profumo of the Ministry of Education, Universities and Research (Italy).
+He was appointed President of the Sant'Anna School of Advanced Studies on 21 February 2012 by the Academic Senate of Sant'Anna School of Advanced Studies and by a Decree of the Minister Francesco Profumo of the Ministry of Education, Universities and Research (Italy).
 He resigned from his post at the Sant'Anna School of Advanced Studies after being appointed to the Constitutional Court in September 2013.

 Personal views

 In 2011, Amato declared that Italian creativity is not supported by adequate efficiency in organising its public and private entities.
-He believes it had a role in the lost hope in the future and in the sense of a common national identity, as well as it had not been yet perfectioned as a whole in a way that was congruent with its essence.
+He believes it had a role in the lost hope in the future and in the sense of a common national identity, as well as it had not yet been perfected as a whole in a way that was congruent with its essence.
 That loss had favoured the flourishing of xenophobia and purported regional identities, such as the Lega Nord movement.

-Amato thinks that the brigandage in Southern Italy after 1861 was an unfair and unlawful movement that cannot be seen as a form of antinational rebellion; however, the soldiers and the officials of the Borbonic Army who joined the movement cannot be defined as betrayers of the ongoing Italy.
+Amato thinks that the brigandage in Southern Italy after 1861 was an unfair and unlawful movement that cannot be seen as a form of anti-national rebellion; however, the soldiers and the officials of the Borbonic Army who joined the movement cannot be defined as betrayers of the ongoing Italy.
 It is also not credible that the Expedition of the Thousand could have caused the annexation of the Southern Italy to the Kingdom of Sardinia by itself, while the main political and cultural foundations had been thrown by the works of intellectuals like Francesco Mario Pagano and Vincenzo Cuoco produced in the 1790s.
-If he did not believe the national identity is always something more important than sub-national or sovran-national ones, Amato believes in the multi-layer identities model proposed by Alberto Banti in a way for which the European identity strengthens the Italian identity even when they live and work in a foreign country.
-According to him, the Italian identity is kept alive in any country in which they should have gone.
+If he did not believe the national identity is always something more important than sub-national or sovereign-national ones, Amato believes in the multi-layer identities model proposed by Alberto Banti, in a way that the European identity strengthens the Italian identity even when they live and work in a foreign country.
+According to him, the Italian identity is kept alive in any country in which they have gone.